MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 If the user disables notifications, either on a product-specific or system-wide basis, then your extension must adhere to the user's notification settings and remain functional even though notifications may be disabled.

-You'll be receiving notifications related to your accounts, including but not limited to, login attempts, account changes, and security alerts.
+Also, you'll be receiving notifications related to your accounts, including but not limited to, login attempts, account changes, and security alerts.
 To ensure the security of your accounts and the add-ons you submit, verify your accounts through a secure and approved method.

 ###### 1.9.1 General guidance